yeehaa123/presentation-moonconf/slides.md

 And last but not least, that architectural patterns are only important on the  backend, while the frontend developer should simply use whatever works

+In my experience, his views are quite representative of the developer community at large.

-My own views on frontend development are diametrically opposed to these assumptions.
+My own views on frontend development, however, are diametrically opposed to these assumptions.
 I believe that architecture does matter tremendously on the frontend.
 Today more than ever.

-My main two reasons for this are the following:
+Before I go into detail, I want to briefly mention two reasons to support my views:

 -->